 In any case, the experience isn’t likely to be positive, but it can pass in relative comfort.
 In no time at all, people might be ready to examine how the addiction began and what might be done in order to keep it from springing to life in the future.
 Therapy can make that happen.

 People who abuse OxyContin may feel as though the abuse began suddenly.
 In reality, people who abuse drugs tend to have tiny little triggers that dot each and every day.
-Strong emotions, terrible memories, interpersonal conflicts and even negative self-talk can lead to desperation that only medication seems capable of healing.
+Strong emotions, terrible memories, interpersonal conflicts, and even negative self-talk can lead to a desperation that only medication seems capable of healing.
 Unless the person who struggles changes his or her habits for good, addiction remains in control.
 Changing habits can be tricky and can take a significant amount of time.
 As a result, most treatment programs for addiction aren’t measured in terms of days.
 Instead, they’re measured in months or even years.

 In addition, some people who have addictions to OxyContin need to live outside the home in addiction facilities for many months.
-The drug is just too easy to get in the community, and temptation might be around every corner.
+The drug is just too easy to get in the community, and the temptation might be around every corner.
 Family conflicts and old wounds can also be too painful during recovery, leading people to feel an intense urge to use and abuse OxyContin.

 Others in recovery find help through a sober home where people live in a community with others who are also in recovery.
 All residents agree to keep the home free of drugs and alcohol.
 The person is in a new environment, so the urge to use might be lessened when fewer temptations are available.
 Some people choose to live in facilities like this for six months or even longer before they feel capable of returning to their homes without the use of OxyContin.